GoogleChrome/web.dev/src/site/content/en/fast/publish-modern-javascript/index.md

 ### Configure babel-loader to transpile node_modules

-If you are using `babel-loader` without one of the previous two plugins, there's an important step required in order to consume Modern JavaScript npm modules.
+If you are using `babel-loader` without one of the previous two plugins, there's an important step required in order to consume modern JavaScript npm modules.
 Defining two separate `babel-loader` configurations makes it possible to automatically compile modern language features found in `node_modules` to ES2017, while still transpiling your own first-party code with the Babel